Appliqué: Quilting

 Appliqué is used extensively in quilting.
 "Dresden Plate" and "Sunbonnet Sue" are two examples of traditional American quilt blocks that are constructed with both patchwork and appliqué.
-Baltimore album quilts, Broderie perse, Hawaiian quilts, Amish quilts, Egyptian Khayamiya and the ralli quilts of India and Pakistan also use appliqué.
+Baltimore album quilts, Broderie perse, Hawaiian quilts, Amish quilts, Egyptian Khayamiya, tivaevae, the ralli quilts of India and Pakistan also use appliqué.

 Banner making

 It is particularly suitable for work which is to be seen from a distance, such as in banner-making.
 A famous example of appliqué is the Hastings Embroidery.

 Seams on couture garments

 A lace-on-lace applique seam can be used to join edges of lace.
 Motifs in the design of the lace are overlapped and fastened down with a whipstitch.

 Electronic sewing machines

 Modern consumer embroidery machines quickly stitch appliqué designs by following a program.
 The programs have a machine stops during stitching to allow the user to switch threads.
 First, the fabric that will be the background and the appliqué fabric are affixed into the machine's embroidery hoop.
 The program is run and the machine makes a loose basting stitch over both layers of fabric.
 Next, the machine halts for a thread change, or other pre-programmed break.
 The user then cuts away the excess appliqué fabric from around the basting stitch.
 Following this, the machine continues on programme, automatically sewing the satin stitches and any decorative stitching over the appliqué for best results.